EpicEric/sandhole/book/src/cli.md

           Disable all aliasing (i.e. local forwarding).
 By default, this is enabled globally

+      <b>--disable-prometheus</b>
+          Disable the admin-only alias for the Prometheus exporter.
+By default, it is enabled

       <b>--quota-per-user</b> &lt;MAX&gt;
           How many services can be exposed for a single user at once.
 Doesn&#39;t apply to admin users.